Doctor of Philosophy - Architecture, Building and Planning

 - Is undertaken for up to 4 years (full-time equivalent) or up to 8 years (part-time)

-- Produces a thesis of 80,000-100,000 words, developed under supervision, representing an original and substantial contribution to knowledge.
+- Produces a thesis of 80,000-100,000 words, or a suite of creative works supported by a dissertation of 40,000-100,000 words, developed under supervision and representing an original and substantial contribution to knowledge.

 Candidates can propose research topics relevant to our core disciplines of architecture, landscape architecture, urban design, urban planning, property and construction and across a range of research themes.